tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - what was the funniest thing you ever saw your children do?
   - can you remember your parents laughing? what was the cause?
   - what do you wish you'd asked your parents?
+  - do you think you spent too much time at work when we were young?
+  - do you think you were too strict with your children?
+  - did you and mom carefully plan how to raise us, or did you improvise?

 - what is something (an event) from your childhood that has affected you the most?